emacs-mirror/emacs/mps/manual/source/topic/interface.rst

 .. note::

-    If you are relying on a feature and you see that it's deprecated, please :ref:`contact us`.
+    If you are relying on a feature and you see that it's deprecated, please :ref:`contact us <contact>`.
 It makes a difference if we know that someone is using a feature.

 .. _topic-interface-general: